lingtalfi/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator.md

 Whether to use the micro-permission checking.
-The default value is true.
+The default value is false.

 This system uses the [micro-permission recommended notation for database](https://github.com/lingtalfi/Light_MicroPermission/blob/master/doc/pages/recommended-micropermission-notation.md#database-interaction).